TAPATOP/MemeShare/README.md

-# Final Project

-This is the final project for the 2019 edition of VmWare's TalentBoost.
+This is the final project for the 2019 edition of VMware's TalentBoost.

 It is a meme sharing platform implemented by Angular and Spring( using MySQL via JDBC).
 It's a full- stack application and offers the following functionalities:
 - image uploading